bcgov/bcwebmaps-options/docs/web-mapping-frameworks/IMF2.md

 A web mapping platform which is the built upon the ESRI GeoCortex platform and an HTML5 viewer.
 This is a DataBC hosted licensed product which provides maps and reports from the BC Geographic Warehouse (secure and public).
 Ideal for either mobile or desktop as is or with additional development.

-## Context and Problem Statement

-Allows access to secure objects within the BC Geographic Warehouse via WEBADE and Siteminder.
+This solution may be a good fit for business areas that need access to secure objects within the BC Geographic Warehouse via WEBADE and Siteminder, and may not have any GIS, hosting or development capabilities.

 ## Decision Drivers